 Now that’s a headline that wouldn’t have been relevant just 5 years ago.
 However, a recent legal ruling that went in favor of a suspected fraudster gives us cause for pause.
 This case underscores the importance of having clearly defined policies regarding electronic Communications (eComms).
 And how archaic and irrelevant the practice of enterprise archiving has become.
 There is a growing imperative for technology solutions that can adequately surveil eComms to identify, capture and report suspected market abuse.
-It is becoming more apparent that these days, Archiving just isn’t enough, here’s why.
+It is becoming more apparent that these days, Data Archiving just isn’t enough, here’s why.

 The verdict that exposed the fallacy of archiving

 In the last few days of September 2020, the FCA received disappointing news of a verdict that they had been anxiously awaiting for more than 20 months: Konstantin Vishnyak was found not guilty of insider trading.
 Two years earlier, Vishnyak was apprehended by London Police.
 He was allegedly involved in committing insider trading offenses based on an investigation by the FCA into some suspicious transactions executed by the former banker.
 Prior to his arrest, he was employed at Russia’s VTB Bank and was communicating with some people of a dubious character using WhatsApp on his personal iPhone.

 As Vishnyak was being arrested, he deleted WhatsApp from his personal phone – in front of the London Police – and then proceeded to turn over both phones in his possession.
 He defended his decision as “personal” to “avoid embarrassment” versus a deliberate act to destroy evidence of his financial dealings.
 In court, his attorney argued that Vishnyak deleted the popular eComms app to protect himself and his family.